Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 #figure(
   image("imgs/Interrupt-Timeline.png"),
-  caption: [Interrupt Timeline]
+  caption: [Interrupt Timeline],
 )
 When an interrupt occurs, it transfers control to the interrupt service routine (generally through the interrupt vector table) which contains the addresses#footnote[The CPU loads the ISR address into the _program counter_ and starts executing it] of all the service routines for different interrupt types.
 The CPU preserves its state by saving the program counter and other registers onto the stack before executing the interrupt handler.
 #figure(
   image("imgs/Interrupt-Driven-IO-Cycle.png"),
-  caption: [Interrupt-Driven I/O Cycle]
+  caption: [Interrupt-Driven I/O Cycle],
 )

 There is also a hardware device, *timer*, built into the CPU that generates interrupts at fixed or programmable intervals.
 It lets the OS regain control of the CPU after a set period, preventing any single process from monopolizing the CPU.

-#definition[System/Monitor Call][
-  A system call is a request made by a program to the operating system to perform a specific task or service that the program does not have permission to execute directly.
-System calls provide a controlled interface for user programs to access hardware resources and services provided by the operating system.
-]

 == Storage Structure

 #figure(
   image("imgs/Storage-Device-Hierarchy.png", height: 30%, fit: "contain"),
-  caption: [Storage Device Hierarchy]
+  caption: [Storage Device Hierarchy],
 )

 The main memory#footnote[It is random access, volatile] is the only large storage area that the CPU can access directly.
 Secondary storage devices, such as hard drives and SSDs, are used to store data and programs that are not currently in use.
 These devices are slower to access than main memory, so the operating system must manage the transfer of data between main memory and secondary storage efficiently.